aptos-labs/aptos-core/terraform/fullnode/vultr/README.md

-Aptos Fullnodes VULTR (https://www.vultr.com/) Deployment
+Supra Fullnodes VULTR (https://www.vultr.com/) Deployment
 ==============================

 This directory contains Terraform configs to deploy a public fullnode on VULTR.